manuels/nicepipe/README.md

 -----

 `nicepipe` uses your SSH key pair (`$HOME/.ssh/id_rsa`) to setup a secure connection between the two peers.
-Currently a file hosting service like Dropbox or Ubuntu One setup (*the same account*) on each peers.
+Currently a file hosting service like Dropbox or Ubuntu One setup (*MUST be the same account*) on each peers.

 1) Make sure you have generated an SSH key pair (otherwise use `ssh-keygen`).